The Rise of Software as a Service (SaaS)

 There is also little doubt that these security breaches can have real consequences for both businesses and their customers - meaning an emphasis on secure payments is more important than ever.
 This means organizations have to place an increased emphasis on data security to ensure personal and financial data is not put at risk.

-There is little doubt that the SaaS market has grown at an incredible rate in the last twenty years.
+There is little doubt that the SaaS market has grown at an incredible rate in the last quarter of a century.

 With the number of companies embracing cloud applications steadily increasing, combined with the untapped potential of emerging markets around the world, there is little to suggest this growth will slow any time soon.

-With 38% of companies already running almost entirely on SaaS applications, it seems only natural to conclude that the SaaS industry as a whole will continue to grow.
+With the average employee currently using 8 SaaS apps at work, it seems only natural to conclude that the SaaS industry as a whole will continue to grow.

 / / / / /